US Taxes for American Expats in San Jose, Costa Rica

 Living in San Jose is an incredible experience.
 The climate, culture, the friendly Costa Ricans, the thriving expat community, the high quality of life, and the affordable healthcare all more than compensate for the potential double tax filing burden.
 And, in actual fact, the tax filing doesn’t have to be as complicated as many American expats living in San Jose at first fear, and most end up not owing the IRS anything (even though they still have to file).

 Costa Rican taxes in brief

 If your only income is from employment in Costa Rica, tax will be deducted at source and you don’t have to file a Costa Rican tax return.

-Otherwise, the Costa Rican tax year runs from October 1st to September 30th, with tax returns due by December 15th.
+Otherwise, the Costa Rican tax year is the same as the US tax year, with returns due by March 31st.

 Costa Rican tax returns are filed to the Costa Rican equivalent of the IRS, which is called the Ministerio de Hacienda.